Easy Pom-Pom Sensory Bottle

 2. Add Pom-Poms to Bottle

-Pour some glitter pom-poms of various sizes and colours into an empty plastic bottle.
+Pour some glitter pom-poms of various sizes and colors into an empty plastic bottle.
 (You can also use regular pom-poms, but I liked the look and texture of the glitter ones!)

 Bottle with glitter pom-poms inside.